Standard Costing System Discussion Questions and Answers:

 (g) A favorable labor efficiency variance indicates: (1) the average wage rate paid was less than the standard rate; (2) the standard labor hours allowed were greater than the actual labor hours used; (3) the actual total labor cost incurred was less than the standard labor cost allowed for the units produced; (4) the number of units produced was less than the number of units budgeted for the period.

 (h) Given below are notations and their respective meanings:

 AH = Actual hours

-SHA = Standard hours
+SHA = Standard hours allowed for actual production